AhmedAmir01/PowerBI-Dashboards/README.md

 ### Overview

-The FMCG Distributor Dashboard provides a comprehensive view of a distributor's financial and operational performance.
-It enables management to monitor key business metrics, evaluate profitability, analyze working capital, and make data-driven decisions through interactive visualizations and KPIs.
+The FMCG Distributor Dashboard was developed for Unilever's distribution operations to monitor financial and operational performance.
+It provides insights into profitability, working capital, sales performance, and key business KPIs through interactive Power BI visualizations.

 ### Key Features